-Arrangements in connection with the Employment Terms (see Item 6 - Directors, Senior Management and Employees - Compensation of Executive Officers and Directors - Compensation Policy) of Elbit Systems' Office Holders require special authorizations (see below "Approval of Certain Transactions - Approval of Employment Terms of Office Holders".)
+Arrangements in connection with the Employment Terms (see Item 6 - Directors, Senior Management and Employees - Compensation of Executive Officers and Directors - Compensation Policy) of Elbit Systems' Office Holders require special authorizations.
+(See below "Approval of Certain Transactions - Approval of Employment Terms of Office Holders".)

 Other transactions with Office Holders and affiliates may also require authorization in accordance with the requirements of the Companies Law.
-(See below "Approval of Certain Transactions".
-For information on the grant of options in Elbit Systems' shares to executive officers and directors, see Item 6.
-Directors, Senior Management and Employees - Share Ownership - Elbit Systems' Stock Option Plans.)
+(See below "Approval of Certain Transactions".)